Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning

 \section{Experiments}

-To thoroughly evaluate the effectiveness of our proposed \attacker, we conduct extensive experiments involving \textbf{TEN} state-of-the-art unlearning techniques across four representative unlearning tasks: \textit{Nudity}, \textit{Van Gogh-style}, \textit{Object-Church}, and \textit{Object-Parachute}.
-These settings yield a total of \textbf{forty unlearned IGMs} based on Stable Diffusion v1.4.
-Our objective is to systematically validate the effectiveness and generalization of our proposed multi-modal guided attack against different scenarios.
+We conduct extensive experiments involving \textbf{TEN} SOTA unlearning techniques across four representative unlearning tasks: \textit{Nudity}, \textit{Van Gogh-style}, \textit{Object-Church}, and \textit{Object-Parachute}, thus yield a total of \textbf{forty unlearned IGMs}.
+Our objective is to systematically validate the effectiveness and generalization of our proposed multi-modal guided attack \attacker against different scenarios.